Here are a few tell-tale signs that your compressor is starting to fail:

 The Bottom Line

-If you are not familiar with how air conditioning systems work, it will be hard to diagnose the issue yourself.
+If you are not familiar with how air conditioning systems work in Houston TX, it will be hard to diagnose the issue yourself.
 As with any machine, a lot of upkeep must be done to make sure it is in working order.
 Understanding the causes will help with understanding how to prevent them.

 Remember, you should have biannual checkups on your air conditioning system when entering the cold weather heating system and the hot weather cooling system.
 It is better to do preventative maintenance twice a year to prolong the life of your air and heating system rather than have to replace it when it could have served you for longer.

-If in doubt, reach out to a professional who works with air conditioning units on a daily basis to ensure that your system is up for the upcoming summer temperatures.
+If in doubt, reach out to an HVAC professional who works with air conditioning units on a daily basis to ensure that your system is up for the upcoming summer temperatures.